 Nadia Z. Hasan

-Nadia Z. Hasan is a sessional lecturer at York University and is the Research Outreach Coordinator for the York Centre for Asian Research.
+Nadia Z. Hasan is a sessional lecturer at York University and is the Research Outreach Coordinator for the Mobilizing Asia Project based at the York Centre for Asian Research.
 She has a PhD in Political Science (York University) with a specialization in transnational feminism.
 Her research critically analyzes epistemologies of women’s engagements with Islam in Pakistan and the Pakistani diaspora through organizations such as Al-Huda International.
 She also works on South Asian diasporas in Canada and representations of Islam in popular culture.
 Nadia is a founding member of the South Asia Research Group and teaches courses in South Asian Studies, religion, gender, and feminism.

 Hasan, N. Z. (2015).
 Unscripting Piety: Muslim Women, Pakistani Nationalism, and Islamic Feminism.
 PhD diss., York University. https://yorkspace.library.yorku.ca/xmlui/handle/10315/32188